Centre (department): Taino Period

-The department was part of the Marien kasika and Maguana along side San Juan de la Maguana in the DR under the leadership of Caonabo.
+The department was part of the Marien kasika and Maguana alongside San Juan de la Maguana under the leadership of Caonabo.

 Spanish Period

 Much of the Centre Departement was Spanish territorial even after the Treaty of Ryswick.

 Many towns were built and settled by the Spanish like Hincha, Las Caobas, San Rafael and many more.

 French Period

 The southern part of the department was French territory with towns like Mirebalais.

 Haitian Period

 Haitian Revolution

 The department played a big part in the Revolution serving as maroon territory extending to the Baoruco.

 Toussaint Louverture capture the town of Hinche from the Spanish for the French making it an early Haitian territory.

 Independence

-David Troy commander of Mirebalais is a signatory of the Haitian Declaration of Independance.
+David Troy commander of Mirebalais is a signatory of the Haitian Declaration of Independence.